sal55/langs/Modules24.md

 No name-qualifier is needed either: to call a global function `F` defined in `B` from `A`, I can just write `F()`.
 I only need to write `B.F()` if, for example, `C` also exported a function `F`.

 So all modules in the subprogram group are on familiar terms with each other.
 There is no hierarchy.
-There can be cycles: A can import B that can import A.
+There can be cycles: A can import B that can import A. (There is an ordering however; see below.)

 ### Multiple SubPrograms